Follow us @OECDtax

 - Extractive Industries: For many developing countries, raising tax revenue from extractive industries is essential for growth and development.
 We are currently assisting developing countries with the challenges they face, particularly in understanding mining industry practices and mineral product pricing.

 - Toolkits: Under the Platform for Collaboration on Tax, the Programme is involved in preparing tools to assist developing countries address pressing BEPS and related issues.
-The first toolkit: Options for Low Income Countries' Effective and Efficient Use of Tax Incentives for Investment was delivered in 2015, providing an in-depth analysis of the efficiency of tax incentives and formulates recommendations regarding best practices.
-The other toolkits will be published in 2016, 2017 and 2018.
+These toolkits are under development for publication through 2018.

 - Training and Outreach: Our Global Relations activities expand the global dialogue on tax issues, to enable the global development and implementation of effective standards and best practices, and conduct training courses on BEPS and other tax issues with non-OECD countries.